United Illuminating, CT

 UI can be found in Fairfield and New Haven County.
 Cities and towns in these areas include:

-You can view a complete list of market rates in UI’s Connecticut service area by visiting our instant quote portal.
-We’ll use your zip code and service start date to give you the best rates.
+You can view a complete list of market rates in UI’s Connecticut service area by clicking here.
+Browse rates with basic utility information and enroll online easily.

 Compare United Illuminating Rates at EnergyPricing.com